machingclee/machingclee.github.io/static/media/332-clone-db-contd.f5c7b016.md

   --no-owner --format=custom --file=/backup/database_dump.dump
 ```

-If you encounter problem of pgsql version,
+If you encounter problem of pgsql version, simply change the number in `postgres:<version>`.

 Here we omit the original table owner from old table (as it does not exist in the new table).

 ##### Step 2.
 (Optional) Create a Database in a PostgreSQL Server